Chesapeake Beach Railway: Southern Maryland Railroad section

-In 1884, the Southern Maryland Railroad (SMR) began construction a rail line from Deanwood towards the District line which it eventually planned to connect to Brandywine and the rest of its rail line.
+In 1884, the Southern Maryland Railroad (SMR) began constructing a rail line from Deanwood towards the District line which it eventually planned to connect to Brandywine and the rest of its rail line.
 They laid out the right-of-way and graded the line, laying down ties and rail by 1886.
 In 1898, the CBR took possession of this section of railway, presumably via a tax auction and used it for its operation.
-When the SMR emerged from bankruptcy in 1901 as the Washington, Potomac & Chesapeake Railway (WPC) it sued the CBR in 1902, claiming they still owned the railbed.
+When the SMR emerged from bankruptcy in 1901 as the Washington, Potomac & Chesapeake Railway (WP&CR) it sued the CBR in 1902, claiming they still owned the railbed.
 The case went to the Supreme Court and in 1905 WP&CR won and took title to the railway.
 The Chesapeake Beach stopped running on the DC section of the railway, instead stopping at the train station in Seat Pleasant called District Line.
 Passengers would get there by using the Columbia Railway's street car line from Navy Yard.
-In 1911, they started leasing the District section of the line and continued until the WPC went out of business in 1918.
+In 1911, they started leasing the District section of the line and continued until the WP&CR went out of business in 1918.
 At that point they purchased the section.